History

 Architecture

-The defensive wall cut off the headland in the bend of the Wye River, running from the western castle to the south – eastern part of the bow.
-Originally, its length was about 1100 meters, and covered an area of almost 53 hectares, including the entire town and port.
-Much of the area within the walls was never built, but was used as pastures, orchards and gardens, with wharves and shipyards on the river.
-It is uncertain whether the town wall originally extended to the very wall of the castle, or only to the moat on the southern side of the stronghold.
+The defensive wall cut off a headland in a bend of the River Wye, running from the castle in the north-west, down the slope to the south-east part of the riverbed arch.
+Originally, it was about 1,100 metres long.
+It protected an area of about 50 hectares, including the entire town with the Benedictine priory and port.
+There was no underwall street on its inner side, as a significant part of the extensive areas within the wall had never been built up, but only used as pastures, orchards and gardens, with quays and shipyards located on the river.
+It is not certain whether the town wall originally extended to the castle itself or only to the ditch on the southern side of the castle.

 Current state